Food & Agriculture, Advocate, PIRG

 U.S. PIRG, Environment America, and Frontier Group

-WASHINGTON — As Hurricane Elsa prepares to strike Florida and then careen up the East Coast, U.S. PIRG, Environment America and Frontier Group — all part of the Public Interest Network — are sharing information that will help your readers and viewers contextualize what’s going on with regard to major environmental and health concerns.
+ST. PETERSBURG, Fla. — As Hurricane Sally drenches the Gulf Coast with staggering amounts of rain, Environment America, U.S. PIRG and Frontier Group — all part of the Public Interest Network — are sharing information that will help your readers and viewers contextualize what’s going on with regard to major environmental and health concerns.

-Flooding of these sites can result in toxic substances finding their way into the waters that stream into nearby communities.
-For example, after 2005’s Hurricane Katrina, more than 190,000 barrels of oil spilled in Louisiana, and during Hurricane Harvey, 40 sites released hazardous pollutants.
-This contamination persists in the environment for years, threatening human and environmental health.
+Flooding of sites full of chemicals and fossil fuels could result in toxic substances finding their way into flood waters and nearby communities.
+For example, after 2005’s Hurricane Katrina, more than 190,000 barrels of oil spilled in Louisiana, and during Hurricane Harvey in 2017, 40 sites released hazardous pollutants.
+This contamination persists in the environment for years, hurting human and environmental health.

 The following experts from across the Public Interest Network are available to provide quotes and background for your coverage:

 Oil and gas pipelines, industrial toxic sites and other water pollution:

 John Rumpler, [email protected], runs Environment America’s clean water campaign.
 He directs our work to protect our rivers, lakes, streams and drinking water.
 He has co-authored several research reports, including the recent Accidents Waiting to Happen: Toxic threats to our rivers, lakes and streams.
 John has also testified before Congress on enforcement of clean water laws.
 His current efforts include defending the Clean Water Act, curbing pollution from factory farms, and working to “Get the Lead Out” of drinking water.
 He’s appeared on camera for CBS This Morning, among other outlets.
 He’s also been interviewed by such outlets as U.S. News and World Report, Bloomberg and WebMD.